This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 These free Saturday art classes are open to children ages 7 to 12 who attend public or charter schools—or are homeschooled—in Detroit, Highland Park, or Hamtramck.
 Each class nurtures creativity, teaches new artistic skills, and emphasizes sustainability in every lesson.

-Spring 2026 session
+Summer 2026 session

 The Curriculum